lukso-network/LIPs/LSPs/LSP-30-ERC725AccountBackupFile.md

 LSP-30 defines a standardized JSON export format that captures the full state needed to recover and restore a Universal Profile.
 This includes the profile's account metadata, per-network controller configurations, [LSP23](./LSP-23-LinkedContractsFactory.md) cross-chain deployment data for reproducing the profile on new chains, and secret material (private keys or seed phrases) in either plaintext or encrypted form.

 By standardizing this format, LSP-30 enables interoperability between wallets, browser extensions, and recovery tools.
 Any compliant application can import a backup file produced by another, ensuring users are never locked into a single tool for managing their identity.
-The standard complements [LSP-11 Basic Social Recovery](./LSP-11-BasicSocialRecovery.md), which handles on-chain guardian-based recovery, by providing the off-chain data portability layer.

 ## Motivation